Setup GitHub Actions to authenticate to Cloudsmith using OIDC

 Step-by-Step Guide

-Follow the steps below for the Cloudsmith and Github Actions OIDC Setup:
+Follow the steps below for the Cloudsmith and GitHub Actions OIDC Setup:

-1. Create a Service Account in Cloudsmith:
+1. Create a Service Account in Cloudsmith and set Access Controls

 1. Service accounts are a specific type of account that allows you to create a Cloudsmith API Key not tied to a specific user.

-1. Configure the repository access controls to allow the Service Account to push packages to Cloudsmith.
+4. Configure the repository access controls to allow the Service Account to push packages to Cloudsmith.

-3. Configure GitHub OIDC in Cloudsmith
+2. Configure GitHub OIDC in Cloudsmith

-1. Navigate to the OIDC Provider Settings at: https://cloudsmith.io/orgs/{ACCOUNT}/settings/openid-connect/
+1. Navigate to the OIDC Provider Settings at: https://app.cloudsmith.com/{WORKSPACE}/settings/authentication/openid

-2. Click "Create" to open the Edit Provider Settings form:
+2. Click "Create" to open the Edit Provider Settings form.

 3. Fill in the OIDC form: